BeachCodersAcademy/CodeWave/README.md

 #### Day 16: Forms w/ JavaScript & Animate.css
 * How to get data from HTML forms.
-* How to use Animate.css
+* How to use Animate.css.

 #### Day 17: Bootstrap JS & Media Queries
 * How to use Bootstrap’s custom JavaScript methods (popover, carousel, etc.).